 Smart utility management

-A variety of energy saving initiatives have been implemented campus-wide by Asset Management Services (AMS), which have achieved significant environmental and financial savings.
-This includes utility cost savings of $1.85 million since 2012.
+A variety of energy saving initiatives have been implemented campus-wide by Facilities Management (FM), which have achieved significant environmental and financial savings.

 Building Management System (BMS)

-An integrated Building Management System was implemented to provide real-time data on energy and water consumption for all individual buildings; giving an understanding of how electricity, mains water, recycled water and chilled water are used across the Sippy Downs campus.
+An integrated Building Management System was implemented to provide real-time data on energy and water consumption for all individual buildings; giving an understanding of how electricity, mains water, recycled water and chilled water are used across the Sunshine Coast campus.
 This enables real-time analysis of power and water use for reporting purposes and communications.

-Power and water usage in all buildings on campus is centrally monitored by Asset Management Services.
+Power and water usage in all buildings on campus is centrally monitored by Facilities Management.
 SMART meters are installed in all buildings on campus, with data collected from the meters fed back to a desktop application that allows real-time analysis of power and water usage.

 The reports generated from the collated data are used to identify trends in power and water consumption, which can then be used to identify future conservation opportunities.